RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## AWS Cost Explorer

 AWS Cost Explorer is a tool that enables you to view and analyze your costs and usage.
 You can explore your usage and costs using the main graph, the Cost Explorer cost and usage reports, or the Cost Explorer RI reports.
 You can view data for up to the last 12 months, forecast how much you're likely to spend for the next 12 months, and get recommendations for what Reserved Instances to purchase.
 You can use Cost Explorer to identify areas that need further inquiry and see trends that you can use to understand your costs.

+## AWS Shield Advanced

+AWS Shield can **handle the DDoS attacks.
+But it can not be attached directly to EC2 instances.** t requires to be attached to services such as CloudFront, Route 53, Global Accelerator, ELB or (in the most direct way using) Elastic IP (attached to the EC2 instance)